 Disney’s Typhoon Lagoon also boasts some incredible theming.
 The story implies that a typhoon wreaked havoc on a tropical paradise.
 You’ll find that ships, fishing gear and surfboards are strewn about as if the giant storm had flung them there.
 The mascot here is Lagoona Gator, while the park’s centerpiece is a shrimp boat named, Miss Tilly.
 You’ll see that the ship is impaled upon Mount Mayday.
 This attraction erupts a 50-foot blast of water every half an hour.
 Our froggy hearts just can’t get enough!

 Besides the incredible theming, you find pop-up Disney character interactions too!
 We’ve frequently seen Goofy waving and posing for photographs with guests.
-Character interactions are still modified here, but always a splashin' good time.
+Character interactions are always a splashin' good time.

 Aside from the delicious treat options, you’ll find themed merchandise locations at both of the water parks — Singapore Sal's at Typhoon Lagoon and The Beach Haus at Blizzard Beach.
 If you’re in need of beach towels, sunglasses or you accidentally left your sunscreen back at the resort, you can nab all your water park necessities here.
 There are novelty souvenirs available to help you commemorate your Disney World trip.